xingzhou/containercafe/docs/ansible.md

   environment- and cluster-specific files are found.
 The settings for the environment named `A-B` are found in `{{envs}}/A-B/defaults.yml` (if relative, the base is the filename of the playbook).

+* `network_kind`: this is the name of the network plugin to use.
+This must be supplied on the Ansible command line (because an Ansible playbook can not invoke a role whose name is not computable at the start of the playbook); in the future we will provide a shell script that reads this variable's setting according to our conventions and then invokes the playbook.

 * `master_vip`: this identifies the virtual IP (VIP) for most of the master components.